 fritz2 offers a rich DSL to create the HTML for your application.
-You just have to call the global render
+Simply call the global render

 like div